InaJaweed/Information_Security-CS2DI17/README.md

+# Information Security - CS2DI17

-# Badminton Club Penetration Testing Project
+# Badminton Club Penetration Testing

 ## Overview
 This project involves penetration testing of a virtual machine (club) hosting a web application for Earley Birds Badminton Club.
 The testing is performed from another virtual machine (tester) using various network scanning and vulnerability testing tools.